 The rocking chair is one of the oldest chair designs out there.
 In fact, according to historians, the earliest rocking chairs first appeared in England in 1725.
 But despite this tried and true design, portable rocking chairs for camping and other outdoor activities have only been widely available for the past few years.

 But now, nearly every outdoor store or retailer carries at least a few models of these types of chairs.
-The two types of rocking chair’s we’re going to cover are standard curved feet rockers and fixed motion rockers, sometimes referred to as "bounce" or "gliding" chairs.
+The two types of rocking chairs we’re going to cover are standard curved feet rockers and fixed motion rockers, sometimes referred to as "bounce" or "gliding" chairs.

 An example of a standard rocker would be the Catalpa Relax and Rock Chair from Timber Ridge®, as you can see below.